dcourtois/premake-qt/Readme.md

 An optional list of arguments that will be sent to the Qt rcc tool.
 Each argument will be encased in double quotes, e.g. `qtrccargs { "foo", "bar" }` will appear as `"foo" "bar"` in the command line.

-#####qtdeploydlls arg

-This is an optional boolean command which only has an impact on Windows.
-If true, the needed dlls will be automatically deployed to the output folder as a post-build step.

 Examples
 ========